thomasabishop/eolas/zk/Usenet.md

 ## Influence

-- Created the concept of threaded discussion in its reply structured
+- Created the concept of threaded discussions in its reply structure
 - Reddit appropriated the concept of topic-based communities in its sub-reddits and also used threading
 - RSS adopted Usenet's model of subscribing to specific information sources and